joe7575/conio/README.md

 ## Lua wrapper (luarocks)

-This fork provides a API for Lua scripts.
+This fork provides a API for Lua scripts and can be stalled with "luarocks".
-After download the repository, install the library with:

 ### Installation